 Dory Abelman is an undergraduate Health Science student at Western University, School of Health Studies.
 His research interests include cancer prevention and management, lifestyle modification, and harm reduction.
 Whether it be using cell cultures at Princess Margaret, completing a literature review with Western’s Faculty of Health Sciences, or presenting a poster with the Canadian Cancer Society, Dory hopes to help people live healthier and more meaningful lives.

 Dory is excited to be a part of the rehabINK team, as it provides a unique opportunity to enhance his academic writing skills, and better understand the publication process.
 He hopes to help great authors share their work, while learning practical skills he can apply in future projects.

-Ivona is a first year Master’s student at the University of Toronto in the Rehabilitation Sciences Institute.
+Ivona is a second year Master’s student at the University of Toronto in the Rehabilitation Sciences Institute.
 Throughout her academic career, Ivona has developed an interest for many aspects of rehabilitation research.
 She has been involved in a variety of concussion, autism, and cancer research.
 Her current project will be exploring the needs of cancer survivors when returning to or staying in the workforce.
 She hopes to continue helping others by contributing to this field of knowledge and through her future endeavours.